sdegutis/immaculatalibrary.com/site/data/snippets/2021-12-02-speaking-evil-against-virtuous-souls-or-against-consecrated-persons-is-especially-evil.md

 ---
 published: true
+title: >-
-title: Speaking evil against virtuous souls, or against consecrated persons, is especially evil
+  Speaking evil against virtuous souls, or against consecrated persons, is especially evil
 archiveSlug: sinnersguide00luis
 archivePage: '380'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 248
 ---

 > But of all detractions, that which is directed against virtuous persons is the most sinful.